-The question papers are set entirely in the target language.
+The question papers are set entirely in Chinese.

 Texts and questions are printed in both traditional and simplified characters on the question paper.
 Candidates choose the form they prefer in the examination and may write their answers in either traditional or simplified characters.